DiscordMessenger/Purplecord/README.md

 client runs on iOS 3, and iOS 3.1.3 is the last version that will run on the original iPhone, the name "Purplecord" was chosen.

+## Planned features

+Purplecord is currently not a full featured client.
+The following features are planned:

+- Icons in server list
+- Settings menu
+- Options menu for messages
+- Uploading images from camera roll
+- Saving images to camera roll
+- Member list
+- Quick Search similar to Discord Messenger
+- Viewing a member's information

 ## Attributions

 Thanks to [Electimon](https://yzu.moe) for helping me out with getting C++11 support on such ancient iOS versions!